 Why did I choose to go to Bratislava to write about the Golden Age of Peterhof?
 As a philanthropist, a lover of culture and art, I feel a responsibility to help with presentations of amazing cultural events.
 The exhibition in Bratislava is for the entire region around us, it brings a dimension of international cooperation and cultural exchange.
 I think we should appreciate it.

 Ultimately, what do you consider as the most valuable diplomatic mission worldwide?
-I believe that culture and art speak by very clear languages showing us in which direction countries and people develop.
+I believe that culture and art speak by very clear languages showing us in which direction countries and people are being developed.
 Consequently, we can observe what sort of values have been created and preserved by the time.

 The exhibition also offers Peterhof’s audio-visual presentations.
 Visitors can see nice photos and read about the Court.

 I was very pleased that the curators of the exhibition prepared a small cinema room.
 You can watch a very authentic documentary telling stories of art, architecture and relationships of the Elite during historic times.
-The room is situated at the very rear part of the exhibition providing unobstructed view and privacy with a comfortable sitting area.
-It is a nice experience to sit down, watch documentary and think about what you have just seen.
+The room is situated at the very rear part of the exhibition providing an unobstructed view and privacy with a comfortable sitting area.
+It is a nice experience to sit down, watch the

 The exhibition provides a room for self-reflection – does it make sense to exhibit art abroad?
-Peterhof’s administrators replied – even though Slovakia is a small country, where no hundred thousands are visiting museums and international press is not writing big headlines about the country, the Golden Age of Peterhof has happened.
+Peterhof’s administrators replied – even though Slovakia is a small country, where museums are not massively visited and international press is not writing big headlines about the country, the Golden Age of Peterhof has happened.

 That’s all right.
 Panorama might be the same, however, I hope that people gradually began to understand the meaning of art and its position in the development of cultural identity.
-Thus, relationship to the culture will be different, better.
-The Golden Age of Peterhof provides an extraordinary example how to see and understand the meaning of art in a modern context.
-The exhibition respects the art, takes us through history and emphasis on humanity.
+Thus, the relationship to the culture will be different, better.
+The Golden Age of Peterhof provides an extraordinary

 Dates: from 19.
 10. 2018 to 31.
 3. 2019